serenac26/COMS-4118-Secure-Messaging-System/test/README.md

 ./pemithor
 ```
 In another shell:
-`sudo ./test.sh <tree>`
+`sudo ./test.sh <tree> <runspam>`

 Note that you can only run this test script once after installing a new directory.
+In addition, runspam is an intensive test that takes a long time to execute.
 On subsequent runs, the server and CA will not be in the expected initial states anymore and tests will fail.
 You must start with a fresh directory tree before testing with `test.sh`.

 ## Functionality Tests